 - Signal processing for acoustical and biomedical applications

 - Microphone array processing for signal enhancement, dereverberation, source separation, sound localisation, echo and feedback suppression

 - Distributed and cooperative processing for acoustic sensor networks

 - Auditory attention decoding

 - Application to hearing aids, cochlear implants and assistive listening devices

-- IEEE Signal Processing Society Best Paper Award (2008), for the paper "New Insights Into the Noise Reduction Wiener Filter," IEEE Transactions on Audio, Speech and Language Processing, vol. 14, no. 4, pp. 1218-1234, Jul.
+- IEEE Signal Processing Society Best Paper Award (2008) for the paper "New Insights Into the Noise Reduction Wiener Filter," IEEE Trans.
+Audio, Speech and Language Processing, vol. 14, no. 4, pp. 1218-1234, Jul.
 2006 (Jingdong Chen, Jacob Benesty, Arden Huang, Simon Doclo)